columbia-university-robotics/moveit-instructions/bootubuntufromUSB-instructions/README.md

 - You will need to restart your machine and go back to UEFI Firmware settings (as described in step 4).
 - Delete the ubuntu option and leave the remaining options as is (leave USB above Windows).
 - Restart your machine and it should boot in Windows.
-4. If (while trying to boot your machine in Ubuntu or Windows) your machine takes you to GRUB screen with a command line, just type "exit" and the machine will take you to an Advanced Recovery page where you can choose to boot from whatever device you desire.